The Info You’re After

 What exactly will I have to buy to make this work?

-LS engine computer (ECU) flashed to our specifications
+LS engine computer (ECM) flashed to our specifications (see LS Harness and ECM page)

 Low profile oil pan